wp-plugins/rencontre/readme.txt

 09/06/2015 : Update 6 : Change the image encoding detection.

 14/06/2015 : Update 7 : Hide better a blocked member.
-Sort country and region by alphabetical order.
+Sort countries and regions by alphabetical order.

 = 1.5 =
 16/03/2015 : Change main language from French to English